Allocation Money figures publicly revealed for 1st time at 2017 SuperDraft

-As part of continued efforts by the league to provide greater transparency to transactions, clubs revealed for the first time the amounts of Targeted and General Allocation Money involved in trades.
+As part of continued efforts by the league to provide greater transparency around transactions, clubs for the first time revealed the exact amounts of Targeted and General Allocation Money involved in trades.

 A total of six trades were made on Friday involving Allocation Money with a total of $725,000 changing hands.

-You can learn more about Allocation Money in the league's Roster Rules & Regulations.
+For more information about Allocation Money and how it's used, visit the league's Roster Rules & Regulations.

+What follows are the trades that happened on Friday and the Allocation Money (Targeted Allocation or General Allocation) that was used:

 |Trade No. 1